marvensC/305Project/CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## No Phone Policy

+* During meetings whether online or in person the use of phones is absolutely prohibited
+* Phones should not be seen on the table or at all

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of